 Characteristics of ‘Robert Young’ bamboo

 Reaching an impressive size of 40-50 feet in height and about 3 inches or more in diameter, most would consider this a timber bamboo species.
 But it doesn’t reach the same size and stature as other temperate giants like Moso, Madake, or Vivax.
-Furthermore, it’s must easier to grow and quicker to establish than Moso, but far less intrusive than creeping varieties like P. aurea or P. bissetii.
+Furthermore, it’s much easier to grow and quicker to establish than Moso, but far less intrusive than creeping varieties like P. aurea or P. bissetii.
 Robert Young can stay in a large pot, but it’s far more impressive when it’s given some space to stretch out.

 The most distinguishing characteristic of this remarkable bamboo is its vibrant color.
 Buttery yellow culms have vivid green stripes that stand out in any garden.
 The rich shade of yellow has earned this cultivar the alternate name of ‘Sulphurea’.
 Whether you’re creating a privacy hedge, planting a forest, or just looking for some contrasting colors against the other greenery of your landscape, this beautiful bamboo fits the bill.